|Tumblr Name:||eg, my-tumblr-name.tumblr.com|

 This gets a little complicated.

-A complete refresh is done every 24 - 36 hours, assuming you had at least one visitor to your tumblr in the last 3 days.
-The complete refresh will find any changed tags from old posts, deleted posts, etc.
+A complete refresh is done every 36 hours, assuming your Tumblr page has at least one visitor each day.
+The refresh finds tags on new posts, detects changes to tags on old posts or deleted posts, etc.